millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

     def __str__(self):
         return f"{self.length} inch sandwich with toppings: {', '.join(self.toppings)}"

-So instead of some weird print statement, we get
+So instead of some a confusing print statement, we get:

 >>> print(student)
 6 inch sandwich with toppings: bacon, lettuce, tomato, mayo

-Here are some other useful Dunder methods:
+Python provides many other Dunder methods that allow you to customize many other built-in operations:

 * ``__eq__`` used for ``==``
 * ``__ne__`` used for ``!=``